Girl Redefined

 2019

 This year was relatively uneventful, as I continued to pursue active recovery and learn the lessons God was teaching me.
-The biggest challenge in this season was relapse and learning to get up after a fall.
+The biggest challenge in this season was relapse and learning to get up after every fall.
 I also became closer to God than ever before.
 I was starting to find joy again.

 2018